onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 - `params` will be added onto the `endpoint` as query params.
 - `data` will be included in the body of the `HTTP/POST` request or in the `FCL:VIEW:READY:RESPONSE` for a `IFRAME/RPC`, `POP/RPC` or `TAB/RPC`.

-# Authentication
+# Authentication Service

-In the following examples, we'll walk you through the process of building an authentication process.
+In the following examples, we'll walk you through the process of building an authentication service.

 In FCL, wallets are configured by passing in a wallet provider's authentication URL as the `discovery.wallet` config variable.